 Fire Incompatibility None known.

 Advice for firefighters

 Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
 Use fire fighting procedures suitable for surrounding area.

 Fire/Explosion Hazard Non combustible.
-Not considered a significant fire risk, however containers may burn.
-Decomposition may produce toxic fumes of: sulfur oxides (SOx) silicon dioxide (SiO2) metal oxides When aluminium oxide dust is dispersed in air, firefighters should wear protection against inhalation of dust particles, which can also contain hazardous substances from the fire absorbed on the alumina particles.
+Not considered a significant fire risk, however containers may burn. silicon dioxide (SiO2) When aluminium oxide dust is dispersed in air, firefighters should wear protection against inhalation of dust particles, which can also contain hazardous substances from the fire absorbed on the alumina particles.
 May emit poisonous fumes.
 May emit corrosive fumes.
+Decomposes on heating and produces toxic fumes of:

 HAZCHEM Not Applicable